South Division rated ‘Good’

 Affinity Trust’s South Division has received a ‘good’ rating from the Care Quality Commission (CQC).

-The service provides support to people with learning disabilities, and some with additional mental health or physical needs, across Berkshire, Oxfordshire, Surrey and Portsmouth.
+The service provides support to people with learning disabilities, and some with additional mental health or physical needs, across Berkshire, Oxfordshire and Surrey.
 They achieved a ‘good’ score in all five areas of inspection, these being: safe, effective, caring, responsive, and well-led.

 At the time of the inspection, from February 17th-19th, the CQC spoke with five people we support and observed the interaction between them and staff.
 Their report said: “People were supported by support workers who demonstrated kindness, thoughtfulness and compassion.”
 One person supported said: “I like the staff, they do the things I want”.